NunoAnFranca/MEIC-SGI/tp1/README.md

 ### Additional furniture

-There was developed additional furniture in order to complete the romm and fill it with personality, some of this additional furnituer can be changed with the interface.
+There was developed additional furniture in order to complete the room and fill it with personality, some of this additional furniture can be changed with the interface.

 |![image17](images/image17.png)             |
 |:------------------------------------------:|
 | Image 17 - Chairs         |

-The following image of the spring guy was built with mostly simple geometrys, but uses springs for the conjunction of body parts and a surface for the hat.
+The following image of the spring guy was built with mostly simple geometries, but uses springs for the conjunction of body parts and a surface for the hat.
 The spring guy also has some controllable options in the interface.

 |![image18](images/image18.png)             |
 |:------------------------------------------:|